Solvosoft/django-gentelella-widgets/docs/source/blog.rst

        only_icon = False
    )

-The second view of this app is, **'blog:entrycreate'** in which you will able to create new entries.
+The second view of this app is, **'blog:entrycreate'** in which you will be able to create new entries.
+You need to be login in the application to use this view.
 The following code in the 'createdemo' command of the demo inserts an element in the sidebar that redirect to this view.

 .. code:: python